 An array of brands, including Carlsberg and Unilever, collaborated with Too Good To Go to introduce new food labels, too.
 Instead of the usual “best before,” they began labeling products to be sold in Denmark with “ofte god efter” (“often good after”).

-Sign up for the Reasons to be Cheerful newsletter.But the real change will come when initiatives like these begin to cultivate a broad shift in public expectations.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.But the real change will come when initiatives like these begin to cultivate a broad shift in public expectations.
 In many Western countries, the idea that anyone can walk into a store and purchase perfect peaches in December, or fresh baked bread at 10 p.m., has become so ingrained that it is viewed as an almost inalienable right.

 To change perceptions like these, Aschemann-Witzel says, Danish supermarkets will need to start advertising “imperfect” products as equal to their perfect peers.
 “One thing that people criticize about these price reductions is that it means you’re manifesting that this product is less good than the other one,” she says.
 “Since then, the misshapen thing will always be perceived as less valuable.”